Steven9877/ESP32CAM/README.md

 # ESP32CAM
 Contains basic projects with ESP32CAM:
--ESP32CAM as a webcam
+-ESP32CAM as webcam
--ESP32CAM as a webcam turning on flash
+-ESP32CAM as webcam turning on flash
 -ESP32CAM turning on flash and leds when connected to the internet